digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 To allow for asynchronous roll-outs, off-ledger components should:

 - **use package names in Ledger API requests**:
-  Services interacting with the Ledger API should use `by-package-name template IDs` instead of `by-package-id template IDs` in all their command submissions and queries.
+  App components interacting with the Ledger API should use `by-package-name template IDs` instead of `by-package-id template IDs` in all their command submissions and queries.
   This allows: